-The Company's IR activities are overseen by Director of Human Resources ＆ Corporate Communication, while the planning, management, and promotion of IR activities is undertaken by the IR sections within the Corporate Communications & Investor Relations Department.
+The Company's IR activities are overseen by Director of Finance and Corporate Communication Division, while the planning, management, and promotion of IR activities is undertaken by the IR sections within the Corporate Communications & Investor Relations Department.

 The Company's internal divisions, such as the Corporate Strategy, Finance, Accounting, and Corporate Communications divisions, work together flexibly to disclose corporate and financial information accurately and promptly to shareholders and investors and engage in dialogue with them.

 The Company discloses corporate information at appropriate times based on the Tokyo Stock Exchange's rules on timely disclosure of corporate information of the listed security issuers ("Timely Disclosure Rules.")